Henry S. Reuss: Political career

 In 1950, he left the Republican party due to his antipathy towards Senator Joseph McCarthy.
 As a Democrat, Reuss waged an unsuccessful primary election campaign to become McCarthy's opponent in the 1952 general election.
 He attended the 1952 Democratic National Convention as an alternate delegate.

 He served as member of the school board for Milwaukee from 1953 to 1954.
 He served as member of legal advisory committee, United States National Resources Board from 1948 to 1952.
 He was an unsuccessful candidate for mayor of Milwaukee in 1948 and 1960, losing to Frank Zeidler and Henry Maier, respectively.

 Reuss was elected as a Democrat from the 5th district to the Eighty-fourth and to the thirteen succeeding Congresses (January 3, 1955 – January 3, 1983).
 He served as chairman of the Committee on Banking, Currency, and Housing in the Ninety-fourth Congress.
 He served as chairman of the Committee on Banking, Finance, and Urban Affairs in the Ninety-fifth and Ninety-sixth Congresses.
 He served as chairman of the Joint Economic Committee in the Ninety-seventh Congress.
 Among many aides, most key were Donald and Sara Robinson throughout his Congressional career.

-With a powerful intellect and gift for explaining complex economic issues in easily-understood, pithy remarks, Reuss was frequently sought out by the Democratic leadership and candidates to comment on policies and actions of the Nixon and Ford Administrations.
+Reuss was frequently sought out by the Democratic leadership and candidates to comment on policies and actions of the Nixon and Ford Administrations.
 That and his chairmanship of the House Government Operations Subcommittee on Conservation & the Environment made him a hero to liberals and progressives.